-Staff members and titleholders are required to disclose personal relationships that may amount to a conflict of interest.
+Staff members and titleholders are required to promptly disclose personal relationships that may amount to a conflict of interest in compliance with the Conflict of Interest Procedure.

 Staff members and titleholders may be subject to disciplinary action for failing to comply with this procedure in accordance with the University of Adelaide Enterprise Agreement or Titleholder - Conferral of Honorary Roles Procedure.